Giving and Receiving

 Personal Inner (うち) Outer (そと)

-Me Fathers, mother, brothers, sisters, wife, husband, daughters, sons etc. friends, colleagues, acquaintances, classmates, teachers etc.
+Me Father, mother, brothers, sisters, wife, husband, daughters, sons etc. friends, colleagues, acquaintances, classmates, teachers etc.

 Me Employer, supervisors, colleagues etc. customers, clients, other companies etc.